What is Nicotine and How does it Interact with your Body?

 How can you recognize signs of nicotine dependency?
 For instance when you are incapable of stopping your smoking/chewing/vaping habits, when you try to stop you experience withdrawal symptoms such as; strong cravings, anxiety, irritability, restlessness, difficulty concentrating, depressed moods, frustration, anger, increased hunger, insomnia, constipation, or diarrhea.
 If you have developed health problems associated with your heart or lungs are unable to stop.
 If you change your social activities to avoid family and friends who do not allow or approve of your tobacco consumption.

 In conclusion, nicotine dependency for the most part requires multiple attempts to quit permanently.
 There are multiple treatments available such as: medications like bupropion an antidepressants that helps reduce cravings and other withdrawal symptoms.
 Varenicline is a medication that helps reduce nicotine cravings.
 Nicotine replacement therapy (NRT) can be prescribed in combination with other medications to help with the early stages of quitting.
 Behavioral treatments include cognitive behavioral therapy (CBT), Motivational Interviewing (MI), mindfulness, telephone support and quit-lines, text messaging, web-based services, and social media support.
+For more information about our clinics options, follow the link.
 Research shows that tobacco dependent people who quit using a combination of behavioral and medication treatments successfully quit at a higher rate than those who do not.
 For additional information on nicotine dependency click here.